-The amount you pay when you fill a prescription for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
-(The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this booklet.)
+The amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
+(The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this document.)

-In addition, if you are receiving "Extra Help" from Medicare to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
-(Please refer to the plan's Drug Guide or call Member Services for more information.
-Phone numbers for Member Services are printed on the back cover of this booklet.)
+In addition, if you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)
-Important Note: These are not Medicare covered prescription drugs and therefore, will not be covered under the \$0 Rx Copay, for members who qualify for "Extra Help".
-Please see Chapter 4- Medical Benefits Chart for additional details.